Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 | Simplicity | usually simpler | often more complex |

 An interesting paradox of multithreading: most developers think that concurrency is about threads.
-In fact, it's about memory.
-Threads are just actors, and the real battle occurs in the processor caches.
+In reality, it is about memory.
+Threads are just actors, and the real struggle occurs in CPU caches.

 Write Barrier